Tiagura/proxmox-k8s-IaC/ansible/README.md

 - Initialize the Kubernetes control plane (using `kubeadm`).
 - Join worker nodes to the cluster.
 - Configure optional load balancers if present.
-- Install the CNI plugin (default is Cilium).

 ### Usage Examples by Topology